wada314/gswiki/README.md

     plugin_dir = ["*where you extracted the project in Step 2.*"]

+4. Add a link to theme directories:

+    cd <*MoinMoin root*>/web/static/htdocs
+    ln -s gs2mobile <*where you extracted the project in Step 2.*>/gs2mobile ln -s gs3mobile <*where you extracted the project in Step 2.*>/gs3mobile

-4. Run wikiserver.py at the MoinMoin's root directory.
+5. Run wikiserver.py at the MoinMoin's root directory.

 Hopefully this works.
 This project is just a simple plugin for MoinMoin, so please see MoinMoin's document for the installation details.